nexerp-dev-php/HotelReservationSystem/README.md

 3. For Cloud environment, configure the trusted proxies setting as below:
 Laravel 10:
-Browse to app > Http > Middleware > TrustProies.php
+Browse to app > Http > Middleware > TrustProxies.php

 Change below line of code:
 protected $proxies = '*';